 Please follow the instruction on the visa for international students page and begin your application process immediately as it may take weeks and sometimes months to acquire a visa.

-One-way ticket from the airport that is closest to your current home to Okinawa for you, your spouse and your child(ren).
+One-way ticket from the airport that is closest to your current place to Okinawa for you, your spouse and your child(ren) will be provided.
 OIST Graduate School will arrange and purchase a flight ticket in order to obtain your student visa to be issued.
-You must select a desired arrival date and nearest airport from your home in the Incoming Student Survey and the Graduate School will arrange your flight accordingly.

 Any moving costs that exceed these limits or that are for items OIST cannot cover (listed below) will be at your own expense.